rust-lang/rfcs/text/3714-macro-fragment-fields.md

 - `field` for a single field of a `struct`, `union`, or struct-style enum variant.
 - `variant` for a single variant of an `enum`
+- `fndecl` for a function declaration (rather than a definition), such as in a trait or an extern block.
 - `doc` for a doc comment, with `head` and `body` fields (handled the same way rustdoc does).